fluffynuts/ghoul/README.md

 # ghoul
 Attempts to resurrect window layouts and restart apps which derp on screen layout changes

+# Installation
+Head on over to the releases page for an installer or be brave and roll-your-own (instructions below)

 # How to use?
 Ghoul adds a systray icon which you can right-click to:
 - Save a layout